CSCRC-SCREED/QUT-ZSS-2023-Simulation/README.md

 - IED_PIOC_XFMR2: the overcurrent protection IED/relays for transformer2
 - IED_PIOC_FDR: the overcurrent protection IED/relays for feeders
 - IED_HMI: the human-machine interface for controlling IEDs
-- Network device: the network device used for both the process bus and stations bus, as well as for data collection and intrusion detection purposes
+- Net_Device: the network device used for both the process bus and stations bus, as well as for data collection and intrusion detection purposes

 > Port summary.xlsx: indicates all the UDP port numbers for communication between Simulink and OpenPLC